-The Village's emergency medical service (EMS) is managed by the Village's DPS.
-It is a volunteer service with the same district boundaries as the Volunteer Fire Department District.
+The Village's emergency medical service (EMS) is a volunteer service with the same district boundaries as the Volunteer Fire Department District.
 It is a "non-transporting" service; however, the Village owns a transport capable medical rescue vehicle that can transport a patient in the event a County ambulance is not available.
 Many EMS volunteers also volunteer for the Fire Department and participate in EMS training.
 Training courses include first responder, EMT Basic and others.